JvanKatwijk/qt-dab/README.md

 The most recent distribution of Raspbian Stretch (i.e. August 2017) supports both Qt5 and a qwt compiled against Qt5.

 A (slightly experimental) AppImage is available (see the releases section) developed under and to be used for Raspbian Stretch.
 Note that the repositories for Raspbian Stretch contain libraries for the rtlsdr Dabsticks and the Airspy, while the API library for the SDRplay can be downloaded from sdrplay.com.
 So, Qt-DAB can be used without the need for compiling anything.

-The AppImage version does not contain the Spectrum - I am using it in a headless environment.
+The AppImage version does not contain the spectrum - I am using it in a headless environment.

-Since Raspbian Stretch is a Debian derivative, the description for creating a version under Ubuntu applies.
+Since Raspbian Stretch is a Debian derivate, the description for creating a version under Ubuntu applies.

 ---------------------------------------------------------------------------
 appImage for x64 Linux systems
 ---------------------------------------------------------------------------

-https://github.com/JvanKatwijk/qt-dab/releases contains a generated appImage, Qt-DAB-x64.Appimage, which is created on Ubuntu 14.04 (Trusty), and uses Qt4 (so it basically should run on any x-64 based linux system that isn't too old.).
+https://github.com/JvanKatwijk/qt-dab/releases contains a generated appImage, **Qt-DAB-x64.Appimage**, which is created on Ubuntu 14.04 (Trusty), and uses Qt4 (so it basically should run on any x-64 based linux system that isn't too old.).

 It assumes that you have installed an appropriate usb library, libraries to support either a dabstick (i.e. rtlsdr) or an Airspy are included in the appImage (the appropriate udev rules, i.e. rules to allow a non-root user to use the device through USB, will be installed by the execution of the appImage, that is why it will ask for your password.
 If you have installed the device of your choice on your system, you can just cancel this request).

-If you want to run
-with an SDRplay, follow the installation instructions for the library from "www.sdrplay.com".
+If you want to run with an SDRplay, follow the installation instructions for the library from http://www.sdrplay.com .
 All further dependencies are included.

 The appImage is just a self-contained single file which you have to make executable in order to run.

-It furthermore contains an -experimental- appImage for use under Stretch on an RPI2/3, Qt-DAB-ARM.AppImage.
+It furthermore contains an (experimental) appImage for use under Stretch on an RPI2/3, **Qt-DAB-ARM.AppImage**.

 All further dependencies are included